 Ph.D. students at Merrill engage in cutting-edge scholarship with renowned faculty to research the many dimensions of journalism (data journalism, multimedia, social media, gender and history, to name a few).
-Merrill doctoral students also tap a network of colleagues across the campus of the University of Maryland including those from information sciences, communication, political science, history, sociology, psychology and public policy.
+Merrill doctoral students also tap a network of colleagues across the campus of the University of Maryland including those from information studies, communication, political science, history, sociology, psychology and public policy.

 You’ll become a key component in the teaching and research environment at Merrill College, sharing your expertise with undergraduates, copublishing with faculty, and presenting your work at national and international conferences.